OOCSS Accessibility Guideline

 A template is generally made up of layout with the following major blocks:

-• <nav> with role=navigation: a list of navigational links that allow users to navigate to other parts of the site/page.
-Not all links need to use a <nav> element.
-It should only be used on major navigational blocks.
+: a list of navigational links that allow users to navigate to other parts of the site/page.
+Not all links need to use a<nav>

-• role=main on container around the main content.
+on container around the main content.role=complementary

-• role=contentinfo on container (the footer element) around metadata of the document, e.g. footnote, copyright statement
+on container (the footer element) around metadata of the document, e.g. footnote, copyright statement

 /* Example: */